crvouga/pickflix-v1/backend/README.md

 MONGODB_CONNECTION_URI must begin with "mongodb://" (and not "mongodb+srv://" for example) for the library keyv to work!

 ### Authentication Flow
-- authenticate on client with firebase
+- authenticate on client with firebase.
-- client POST to sign in endpoint with a firebase user idToken
+- client POST to sign in endpoint with a firebase user idToken.
-- use firebase admin manage cookie session
+- use firebase admin manage cookie session.
 🚨IMPORTANT NOTE ON chrome web browser cookie BUG🐛🚨.
 chrome for whatever reason doesn't set cookies when using localhost so when developing in chrome use the local network (like http://192.168.7.30) instead and make sure the local network is white listed for firebase authentication (https://console.firebase.google.com/project/pickflix/authentication/providers).